Lead generation: Targeting the self-directed buyer

+Lead Generation.
 78% of B2B marketers say it’s their biggest challenge, according to a MarketingProfs study.
 From a financial perspective, lead generation is the marketing activity that contributes most directly and concretely to the bottom line.
-Is it therefore any surprise that so many B2B marketers feel that generating actionable leads is the best way to prove their value?
+So, is it any surprise that so many B2B marketers feel that generating actionable leads is the best way to prove their value?

 Consider for a moment the act of buying an automobile in the 1980’s.
 Generally speaking, unless you were an avid Car and Driver or Motor Trend reader, the most readily available source for information on your car(s) of interest was the automobile dealers themselves.
 The job of the dealer was to understand your need and qualify you as a buyer.
 If you passed the “sniff test,” you were awarded a beautiful full-color brochure containing real paint and leather samples in exchange for your name and phone number.
 BOOM!
 Lead generated.